Title

 Following the issuance of Proclamation No. 216, martial law was declared in Mindanao, Philippines for a maximum of 60 days, with the Armed Forces of the Philippines tasked to suppress rebellion and lawless violence while respecting constitutional rights and protecting the welfare of citizens.

-The legal basis is Proclamation No. 216 (s.2017), which placed Mindanao under martial law and suspended the privilege of the writ of habeas corpus for a period not exceeding sixty (60) days.
+It orders the AFP to fully implement Proclamation No. 216 declaring martial law in Mindanao and suspending the privilege of the writ of habeas corpus for not exceeding sixty (60) days.

-The Secretary of National Defense is designated as the Administrator of martial law in Mindanao.
+The Secretary of National Defense is designated as the Martial Law Administrator.

-The Chief of Staff of the Armed Forces of the Philippines is the Implementor of martial law in Mindanao.
+The Chief of Staff of the Armed Forces of the Philippines is designated as the Implementor.

-Any person arrested or detained must be judicially charged within three (3) days; otherwise, they must be released.
+Any person arrested or detained by virtue of the suspension must be judicially charged within three (3) days, otherwise the person shall be released.

-The Commission on Human Rights is enjoined to zealously exercise its constitutional mandate and assist the Executive in ensuring the protection of constitutional and human rights of all citizens.
+The Commission on Human Rights (CHR) is enjoined to zealously exercise its mandate under the 1987 Constitution and aid the Executive in ensuring continued protection of constitutional and human rights.

-Media practitioners are requested to exercise prudence in disseminating information to avoid compromising the security and safety of Armed Forces and law enforcement personnel.
+Media practitioners are requested to exercise prudence to avoid compromising the security and safety of AFP and law enforcement personnel and to enable them to discharge their duties effectively; they are also to help disseminate timely and correct information.

 Analyze Cases Smarter, Faster